Lsyhprum/WEAVESS/README.md

 ## Introduction

 Approcimate Nearest Neighbor Search (ANNS) is a fundamental building block in various application domains.
 Recently, graph-based algorithms have emerged as a very effective choice to implement ANNS.
-Our paper provides a comprehensive comparative analysis and experimental evaluation of representative graph-based ANNS algorithms on carefully selected datasets of varying sizes and characteristics.
+Our paper ([arXiv link](https://arxiv.org/abs/2101.12631), [PDF](https://arxiv.org/pdf/2101.12631.pdf)) provides a comprehensive comparative analysis and experimental evaluation of representative graph-based ANNS algorithms on carefully selected datasets of varying sizes and characteristics.

 This project contains the code, dataset, optimal parameters, and other detailed information used for the experiments of our paper.
 It is worth noting that we reimplement all algorithms based on exactly the same design pattern, programming language (except for the hash table in IEH) and tricks, and experimental setup, which makes the comparison more fair.